Hybrid Cloud & the Next-Generation Data Center: Why the Top-Down Approach Matters

 Bottom-up approach: Too much “what”

-Misguided questions on the road to a smart hybrid cloud architecture are all just the result of a bigger, yet surprisingly simple issue: The order of the questions themselves.
+Misguided questions on the road to data center transformation are all just the result of a bigger, yet surprisingly simple issue: The order of the questions themselves.

 In the technical world, it’s common to start with and prioritize the infrastructure — from the bottom-up.
 After all, seeing an infrastructure’s components are a clear indicator of a business’ day-to-day.
 But when it comes to hybrid cloud architectures, the infrastructure is a silo operating within a far bigger ecosystem.
 A bottom-up approach can leave organizations erroneously starting their hybrid cloud journeys with these questions: